IonicaBizau/file-uploader/README.md

 ### dev

 - add new features here
+### v0.1.8
+- Moved the `fileUploaded` event emit higher in the code

 ### v0.1.7
 - Check the file size when uploading a file

 ### v0.1.6
 - Update to Events v0.1.11